Earthquakes on May 5, 2026

 7.4 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 133 km N of Yakutat, Alaska on May 5, 2026 at 19:24 UTC.
-The hypocenter lay at 7.4 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.0 earthquake 133 km N of Yakutat, Alaska came in on May 5, 2026 at 19:24 UTC.
+This was a shallow crustal earthquake, focused at 7.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.737°, -139.927°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.737°N, -139.927°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05